All courses are 3 credits unless otherwise indicated.

 Traditional treatment of monetary theory and policy.
 Topics include: the origins of money, money demand, money supply, Keynesian, Classical and New Classical models, money and inflation, money and output, monetary policy, rules versus discretion and monetary standards.

-Research in microeconomic theory.
+Advanced research in microeconomics.
 Papers by students, faculty, and visiting scholars on topics selected by the seminar participants.

 Consists of two parts: (i) Several lectures reviewing topics and controversies at the frontier of macroeconomics, presented by instructor and discussed by class; (ii) papers on current topics, presented by students and discussed by instructor and other students.
 Emphasis on development and analytical skills and use of empirical and theoretical tools.
-Topics to be considered will be mutually agreed upon, and could include (but need not be limited to) the following: causality in macroeconometric models, testing asset pricing models and cointegration.
+Topics to be considered will be mutually agreed upon.

 Advanced topics in monetary theory covering both micro and macro aspects of the field.